Excelsior!

-Excelsior!, released in the United Kingdom as The Prince of Magicians, is a 1901 French short silent comedy film, directed by Georges Méliès.
+Excelsior!, released in the United Kingdom as The Prince of Magicians, is a 1901 French silent comedy trick film, directed by Georges Méliès.
 It is listed as numbers 357–358 in Star Film Company's catalogues.

 Synopsis

 A magician pulls a handkerchief from the mouth of his assistant.
 From the handkerchief, he pulls a large aquarium, and uses the arms of his assistant as a pump to fill it.
 The magician then pulls fish from his mouth to fill the tank.